 "Tif Weiss," Weiss said, extending his hand.

 "Sharad Jindal."
-He shook Weiss' hand and noted that, like many Americans, Weiss affected a crushing grip.
+He shook Weiss' hand and noted, like many Americans, Weiss affected a crushing grip.
 "I suppose you've come to see the tigers?"

 "Yes," The proprietor of the café came out, and Weiss held up two fingers.